ttscoff/na_gem/src/README.md

 #### Easy matching

 `na` features intelligent project matching.
 Every time it locates a todo file, it adds the project to the database.
 Once a project is recorded, you can list its actions by using any portion of the parent directories or file names.
-If your project is in `~/Sites/dev/markedapp`, you could quickly list its next actions by typing `na next dev mark`.
-It will always look for the shortest match.
+If your project is in `~/Sites/dev/markedapp`, you could quickly list its next actions by typing `na next dev/mark`.
+Creat paths by separating with / or :, separate multiple queries with spaces. na will always look for the shortest match for a path.

 #### Recursion